Should you always use a VPN?

 What VPN should I use?

-At the same time, we strongly advise against using unreliable free VPNs.
+At the same time, I strongly advise against using unreliable free VPNs.
 Since they have to make some profit too, they may end up selling your data to external third parties and running malware-infected ads.

-Therefore, if data privacy is something you are looking out for, consider trying out these premium VPN services:
+Therefore, if data privacy is something you are looking for, consider trying out these premium VPN services:

 NordVPN | Surfshark | IPVanish | |